TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/README.md

 # Predicting-Depreciation-of-Used-Vehicles

-Used vehicle pricing is difficult to get the accurate prediction because the depreciation rate of cars is not uniform, even cars produced from the same manufacturer.
-Finding the depreciation rate per year for each specific car improve the accuracy of price prediction.
+Vehicles depreciation rate is not uniform, even within manufacturer that makes pricing to be difficult to get the accurate prediction.
+Finding the depreciation rate per year for each car improve the accuracy of price prediction.

 # Table of Content
 ## 1. Data Sources